The-Marcy-Lab-School/swe-2-4-forms/README.md

 console.log('The final computed value', form.username.value)
 ```

-Of course you can destructure, but don't forget the difference between the element and the value.
+Of course, you can destructure, but don't forget the difference between the element and the value.
 This is really nice because using the input name and value saves you from having to check things like `checked` existing.

 The other option that works well is converting your data into an object using [the FormData API](https://developer.mozilla.org/en-US/docs/Web/API/FormData).
 FormData does a *lot* more than this, but it's honestly all we need right now.